-The travel day from Amanzimtoti to Maputo wasn’t quite bad enough to label “from hell,” but it was close.
+The travel day from Amanzimtoti in South Africa to Maputo wasn’t quite bad enough to label “from hell,” but it was close.
 The small commuter flight was unremarkable, and I passed through Mozambique Immigration easily, but getting from Amanzimtoti to Durban’s King Shaka Airport was full of hiccups.

 Travel Day Disasters